indiarising/hackathon/README.md

 ###What do you get out of this?

-<Some text>.
-You can create an application that can inspire an entire generation of Indians to see the change they want to be.
+You can create an application that can inspire an entire generation of Indians to *see the change they want to be*.

 The best entries will be showcased, promoted and used by people who have been inspired by 'The Ugly Indian'